THE

 Leary & Hollingshead

-"Hollingshead isn't giving us LSD out of love or glorification.
+But as their bond deepens, Leary begins to realize that "Hollingshead isn't giving me LSD out of love or glorification.
 It's a compulsion.
 He has to do it.
-He needs us to share in the immobilization of his own cosmic and crushing loneliness.”
+He's desperate to share with the world the immobilization of his own cosmic and crushing loneliness.”

 Dr. Richard Alpert